utah-geological-survey/NGWMN/README.md

 ### State Lab Data
 * State Lab data is received as raw text files downloaded from the State Lab Keith Henderson (khenderson@utah.gov) at the State Lab.
 * Raw text files are kept in the directory `Projects\NGWMN\Chemistry_Results_Data\StateLab\`
+* An [example file](https://github.com/utah-geological-survey/NGWMN/blob/main/examples/UTGS_EDD_20200728.txt) has been included in this repository

 ### EPA Data
 * These data are sent as spreadsheets from the EPA lab in Denver
 * All bottles collected by the UGS and sent to the EPA are tracked using COCs, stored in the shared drive under `Projects\NGWMN\COCs_lab_forms` and sorted by year
+* An example file has been included in this repository

 ## Stations
 * Site locations and metadata are entered through the [NGWMN Location Registry](https://www.usgs.gov/apps/location-registry/)